Skip to content

 Lattice ships with a built-in set of components, fields, and columns.
 When your application needs something the built-ins do not cover, you extend the registry with your own types.

-Every renderable in Lattice carries a type string.
-The PHP class declares it once via an attribute, and the React renderer looks that type up in a registry to decide which component to render.
+Every client extension in Lattice carries a type string.
+The PHP class declares it once via an attribute, and the client uses that type to find the matching implementation.
 Use #[AsField] for form fields, #[AsComponent] for regular UI components, and #[AsColumn] for table columns.

 #[AsField(type: 'color-picker')]